doron-goldstein/Tokage/docs/getting_started.rst

     import multio
     import tokage

-    multio.init('trio')  # initiate multio to use trio.
+    multio.init('trio')  # initialize multio to use trio.
 Also works the same with curio

     async def main():
-        client = tokage.Client(lib='trio')  # Create a client instance.
-Tell tokage to use trio
+        client = tokage.Client(lib='multio')  # Create a client instance.
+Tell tokage to use multio (in this case trio)

         anime = await client.get_anime(1)  # Get the Anime with ID `1`, which is Cowboy Bebop